 Functional Test: Test or tests performed in the presence of the Consultant, the Region to demonstrate that installed equipment and/or systems meet the manufacturer’s installation, calibration, and adjustment requirements and other requirements specified in the Contract Documents including, but not limited to, noise, vibration, alignment, speed, proper electrical, instrumentation and control, mechanical connections, thrust restraint, proper rotation, initial servicing, and instrumentation calibration.

-Performance Test: Test or tests performed in the presence of the Consultant, the Region after any required successful five day water test, to demonstrate and confirm that the equipment and/or system meets the specified operational performance requirements, while simulating actual operating conditions to the greatest extent possible, with wastewater and/or sludge as required by the equipment and/or system, including but not limited to, noise, vibration, alignment, speed, proper electrical, instrumentation and control, mechanical connections, thrust restraint, proper rotation, initial servicing, and instrumentation calibration.
+Performance Test: Test or tests performed in the presence of the Consultant, the Region after any required successful five day water test, to demonstrate and confirm that the equipment and/or system meets the specified operational performance requirements, while simulating actual operating conditions to the greatest extent possible, with wastewater and/or sludge in the case for sanitary equipment as required by the equipment and/or system, including but not limited to, noise, vibration, alignment, speed, proper electrical, instrumentation and control, mechanical connections, thrust restraint, proper rotation, initial servicing, and instrumentation calibration.

 Pre-purchased Equipment Vendor: The party under separate contract with the Owner to furnish products or special services.